akka/akka-http/docs/src/main/paradox/routing-dsl/directives/header-directives/checkSameOrigin.md

 ## Description

 Checks that request comes from the same origin.
-Extracts the @unidoc[Origin] header value and verifies that allowed range contains the obtained value.
-In the case of absent of the @unidoc[Origin] header rejects with a @unidoc[MissingHeaderRejection].
+Extracts the @apidoc[Origin] header value and verifies that allowed range contains the obtained value.
+In the case of absent of the @apidoc[Origin] header rejects with a @apidoc[MissingHeaderRejection].
 If the origin value is not in the allowed range rejects with an `InvalidOriginHeaderRejection` and @scala[`StatusCodes.Forbidden`]@java[`StatusCodes.FORBIDDEN`] status.

 ## Example

-Checking the @unidoc[Origin] header:
+Checking the @apidoc[Origin] header:

 Scala
 :  @@snip [HeaderDirectivesExamplesSpec.scala]($test$/scala/docs/http/scaladsl/server/directives/HeaderDirectivesExamplesSpec.scala) { #checkSameOrigin-0 }